-Besides performing occasionally, Miss Jin Loh is now devoting most of her time educating her students.
-For Miss Jin Loh, she always feel that she is not just a music teacher, she is a teacher and a mentor for her students.
+Besides performing occasionally, Ms Jin Loh is now devoting most of her time educating her students.
+For Ms Jin Loh, she always feel that she is not just a music teacher, she is a teacher and a mentor for her students.

 Different music composers for example, Mozart, Beethoven, Chopin or Debussy had different personalities, characters, thoughts and had different life experiences.
 Hence their music sounded different from one another and their compositions are played and interpreted differently.

 Whenever Ms Jin Loh discussed with her students about Beethoven’s personalities and especially his last symphony – Symphony No.9 in D minor, op.125.
 (Ode to Joy), she try to convey a message to her students.

 Using Beethoven as a role model, Ms Jin Loh explains and share with her students that for example, music or academic or career is not the only thing that we should be concern on.
 Even though musicians and great composers love music deeply, but besides music, they are also very concern about other aspects of life.

 Beethoven, for example, was a person who loved nature/environment.
 He liked taking long walks, he liked birds and water fall.
 All these beautiful nature sound were 'captured' or 'heard' in his famous Symphony No.6 - the "Pastoral" Symphony.
 One can hear birds singing, a tumbling waterfall and thunderstorm in this symphony.

 Besides environment/nature, unconditional love and brotherhood were also some of the aspects that Beethoven was very concerned on.
 These qualities were reflected in his music compositions.

 Many music students are introduced or exposed to a simpler version of Beethoven's "Ode to Joy" when they started learning to play a musical instrument for example, piano, flute or cello.
 This famous "Ode to Joy" is an extract taken from Beethoven's last symphony, Symphony No.9 in D minor, op.125.